noahjkrueger/KBMSTR/README.md

 ### Using [KBMSTR Online Tool](https://www.kbmstr.com)
 By utilizing this tool, creating a config is very easy!
 Just select the keys that each finger is responsible for and indicate if you prefer to return the fingers back to the home keys or not!
-All of this is done with a intuitive interface; the configuration file is generated for you!
+All of this is done with an intuitive interface; the configuration file is generated for you!
 This is the recommended method.

 ### Not Using KBMSTR Online Tool
-For reference while creating a configuration using this method, check out [a pre-made config](#included-configs) A usable config is  a JSON file structured as:
+For reference, while creating a configuration using this method, check out [a pre-made config](#included-configs) A usable config is  a JSON file structured as:

     {